Spleen and Stomach Meridians for Yoga

 CONTRAINDICATION: Do not use during pregnancy

 LOCATION: Located on the inner side of the leg.
-Measure 4 finger widths above the inner ankle.
+Measure four finger widths above the inner ankle.
 The point is located on the inside of the bone (the medial crest of the tibia).
 Most people find a small depression near this area that feels tender.

 Stomach 25 (Tian Shu):

-Chinese Medicine Food Therapy Course
+Chinese Medicine Food Therapy Online Course

 More To Explore

-blog post for the love of all things jennifer raye
+blog post four foods herbs for winter wellness jennifer raye

 Read More →

-blog post remedies for menopausal symptoms jennifer raye
+blog post how to make sauerkaut jennifer raye

 Read More →